Mixture (organ stop): Nomenclature

-Mixture stops are typically labeled in Roman numerals with the number of ranks of pipes that they have, i.e. how many pipes sound when a single key is pressed.
+Mixture stops are typically labeled with Roman numerals with the number of ranks of pipes that they have, i.e. how many pipes sound when a single key is pressed.
 For example, a Mixture II contains two ranks (sounding two notes), a Mixture V contains five ranks, and so forth.

 The mixture is sometimes designed so that the number of ranks per note increases as one ascends the compass of the keyboard.
-A mixture exhibiting this trait is referred to as progressive, and is labeled with two numbers (e.g. Plein Jeu III-VII/Fourniture IV-VIII/Spakers I-V/V-X/-IV-V).
+A mixture exhibiting this trait is referred to as progressive, and is labeled with two numbers (e.g. Plein Jeu III-VII, Fourniture IV-VIII).